androidx/androidx/docs/api_guidelines/misc.md

 ### `@RestrictTo` APIs {#restricted-api}

-Jetpack's library tooling supports hiding Java-visible (ex. `public` and `protected`) APIs from developers using a combination of the `@RestrictTo` source annotation, and the `@hide` docs annotation (`@suppress` in Kotlin).
+Jetpack's library tooling supports hiding JVM-visible (ex. `public` and `protected`) APIs from developers using a combination of the `@RestrictTo` source annotation.
-These annotations **must** be paired together when used, and are validated as part of presubmit checks for Java code.

 > `@RestrictTo` at-a-glance:
 >